Target ROAS is one of four modes that Outbrain offers for auto-optimizing towards conversions within Conversion Bid Strategy (CBS).

 - Is the pixel firing correctly on all platforms?

-- To meet your ROAS goal while maintaining the highest number of conversions for that ROAS, the system will automatically adjust the CPC for each serving based on multiple data points, in addition to adjusting the campaign’s base CPC.
+- To hit your target ROAS while maintaining the highest number of conversions within that ROAS, the system will automatically adjust the CPC for each serving based on multiple data points.

-- There are cases where the system further maximize the number of conversions within your desired ROAS.
-In this case, the system will raise the CPC (you’ll see it as “Optimized CPC”).
-When the Optimized CPC reaches the Maximum CPC threshold, the system will no longer be able to raise the CPC.
-If you want to win more conversions with your target ROAS, you will need to either remove the CPC or raise the Maximum Average CPC (we recommend raising it to be the same as the Optimized CPC) so that the algorithm can continue optimizing and maximizing the number of conversions.
+- There are cases where the system can get more conversions within your ROAS goal – in those cases, the system will increase the CPC.
+When the CPC reaches the Maximum CPC threshold (as defined by the Bid Cap), the system will no longer be able to raise bid higher.
+In that case, you will see a “Maxed” indication in the CPC column of your campaigns.
+To enable more scale and get more conversions with your target ROAS, either remove the Bid Cap limit, or raise it in campaign settings so the algorithm can continue optimizing and maximizing the number of conversions.